The mean-variance optimization problem can be summarized as follows:

 Conclusion

-• Weights of the optimal portfolio for any given expected return
+• We derived the weights of the optimal portfolio for any given expected return

-• Weights of the minimum variance portfolio (MVP)
+• We derived the weights of the minimum variance portfolio (MVP)

 Comments